masikol/preprocess16S/README.md

 Reads that:

 1) do not overlap properly;
-2) do not contain a constant region after merging (I mean region which is located between V3 and V4 variable regions of 16S rRNA gene);
+2) do not contain a constant region after merging, e.i. the region which is located between V3 and V4 variable regions of 16S rRNA gene (checking for constant region between V3 and V4 variable regions is performed only if target sequences contain V3 and V4 regions and a constant region between them; specify '--V3V4' option to use this feature);
 3) do not align against reference with credible gap

 are considered as chimeras and are placed in corresponding files so you can deal with them further.